Free-field approaches to boundary $\mathcal{W} \big[ \widehat{g} \big] (p,p') $ minimal models: The background charged bosonic free-field approach to semi-simple bosonic QDS minimal models

 where $i=1,2 , \cdots , r_{1} + r_{2}+ \cdots +r_{n}$, and the superscript labels the corresponding simple parts.
 The simple roots from different simple parts are in different dimensions in the weight space.
 The simple coroots and fundamental weights are defined in the same manner as in the simple cases.
 A semi-simple weight vector $\Lambda$ is denoted by

-The Wakimoto-type of free-field realization generalize to semi-simple cases straight-forwardly.
+The Wakimoto-type of free-field approach generalizes to semi-simple cases straight-forwardly.
 Hence, the $\mathcal{W}$ screening operators induced from the QDS procedure take the same form as the simple cases $: e^{ -i \alpha_{\pm} \alpha^{(j)}_{i} \cdot \phi } : (z)$.
 The chiral generators of the semi-simple QDS $\mathcal{W}$ algebra are given by

 where each block $ \big[ T^{(a)}(z) , \mathcal{W}^{i(a)} , \cdots \big]$ consist of the free-field simple QDS $\mathcal{W} \big[ \widehat{g}_{a} (k^{(a)}) \big]$ chiral generators.
 The commutation relations satisfy